ypwong22/E3SM_ERW/README.md

 - soil pH dynamics and feedback to soil N<sub>2</sub>O and NO emissions
 - phosphorus release during weathering and feedback to ecosystem productivity

-The model has been tested in the land-only mode and runs at a speed commensurate with the original E3SM Land Model.
+The model has been tested in the land-only mode at site and contiguous U.S. scales, and runs at a speed commensurate with the original E3SM Land Model.

 Funding Source
 --------------------------------------------------------------------------------